Join the HMRC Graduate Programme (Tax Professional)

-For Tax Specialist Programme you must have a 2:2 degree at application stage or the expectation of a 2:2 degree at September 2017.
+For Tax Specialist Programme you must have a 2:2 degree at application stage or the expectation of a 2:2 degree.

 There are different eligibility criteria for applicants already working in HMRC or the Civil Service.
 Details are on the application form.

 Nationality and immigration

 The HMRC Tax Specialist Programme is open to applicants who are: